AG7GN/kenwood/README.md

 	- By default, `710.py` will attempt to use `/dev/ttyUSB0` at 57600 baud to communicate with the radio.
 	- You can specify a different serial port or speed on the command line.
 Run `710.py -h` for instructions.
 Running it with `-h` will display ports that it has identified as serial ports.

-- For example, to use port `/dev/ttyUSB1` @ 19200 baud, run it like this:
+- For example, to use the port we created in the optional `udev` step earlier `/dev/kenwoodTM-V71A` @ 19200 baud, run it like this:

-		710.py -p /dev/ttyUSB1 -b 19200
+		710.py -p /dev/kenwoodTM-V71A -b 19200

 	The baud rate must match the radio's __PC Port Baudrate__ (menu __920__) in the 710 and the equivalent in the 71A.
+By default, `710.py` uses `57600` unless you specify otherwise.
+Again, make sure your radio is set to the same value.

 	The GUI features tool tips, which describe the different elements on the screen as you move your mouse over them.

 	If you want the GUI to use a smaller desktop footprint, add the `--small` argument to `710.py`.

-- Running `710.py -h` on one of my Pis for example shows:
+- Running `710.py -h` my Pi for example shows:

 		pi@nexuspi4b-ag7gn:~ $ 710.py -h
 		usage: 710.py [-h] [-v]
-				[-p {/dev/gps1,/dev/ttyUSB1,/dev/serial0,/dev/serial1,/dev/ttyS0,/dev/ttyAMA0,/dev/serial/by-id/usb-Prolific_Technology_Inc._USB-Serial_Controller_D-if00-port0}]
+				[-p {/dev/kenwoodTM-V71A,/dev/gps1,/dev/ttyUSB1,/dev/serial0,/dev/serial1,/dev/ttyS0,/dev/ttyAMA0,/dev/serial/by-id/usb-Prolific_Technology_Inc._USB-Serial_Controller_D-if00-port0}]
 				[-b {300,1200,2400,4800,9600,19200,38400,57600}]
 				[-s]
 				[-l x:y]